HabanaAI/vllm-hpu-extension/calibration/README.md

 > RuntimeError: [Rank:0] FATAL ERROR :: MODULE:PT_DEVMEM Allocation failed for size::939524096 (896)MB
 > ```

-> [!TIP]
-> For the [DeepSeek-R1](https://huggingface.co/collections/deepseek-ai/deepseek-r1-678e1e131c0169c0bc89728d) series models, which contains 256 experts, it’s important to provide a diverse and
-> sufficiently large sample set to ensure that all experts are properly activated during calibration.
-> Through our experiments, we found that using [NeelNanda/pile-10k](https://huggingface.co/datasets/NeelNanda/pile-10k) and selecting 512 samples with at least 1024 tokens each yields good calibration coverage.

 # Run inference with FP8 models